jhayden02/blinks_thinks/README.md

 currently compilable on Windows and Linux, with web compilation (Emscripten) being possible on both.
 The project uses GitHub Pages to host the web-compiled game in a separate branch, [gh-pages](https://github.com/jhayden02/blinks-thinks/tree/gh-pages).
-GitHub Workflows re-compiles the game to this branch on each push.
+GitHub Workflows re-compiles the game to this branch on each push in the event source files are changed.

 To play the most recent commit of the game hosted on GitHub Pages, go [here](https://jhayden02.github.io/blinks-thinks/).